Firerey12/VishwaCTF_2024_Write_Ups/Steganography/We Are Valorant/README.md

 ![We are valorant](Solution/we_are_valorant.jpg)

-The image doesn't really have anything much on it, it0 was just a regular image of some Valorant agents.
+The image doesn't really have anything much on it, it was just a regular image of some Valorant agents.
 Then I remembered we have a key ("Tenz").
 So I tried to use steghide using "Tenz" as the password to extract any secret if any from the image.
 Turns out that was it, using that password, steghide gives us a file called not_a_secret.txt which gives us our final Flag.

 ![Extracting Flag](Solution/extracting_password.png)